HelTecAutomation/HeltecDocs/en/source/cubecell/quick_start.md

 ## Summary

-We belive [CubeCell Series](https://heltec.org/cubecell) is the best choose for LoRaWAN node applications, which provide following main features:
+We belive [CubeCell Series](https://heltec.org/cubecell) is the best choice for LoRaWAN node applications, which provide following main features:

 - Fully Arduino-Compatible;
 - Urtral low power design, best can reach 3.5uA in deep sleep mode (with RTC clock running);